I may have a disability but, I am the first blind Aerobics Instructor known!

 Despite being visually impaired, I have always stood my ground and rooted myself in the mainstream with dedication and unrelenting perseverance as my key strengths.

-A heartwarming letter from a daughter (Fiona banerjee) to her mother (Preeti Monga)
+A heartwarming letter from a daughter (Fiona Banerjee) to her mother (Preeti Monga)

-“Never give up; god helps those who help themselves” a statement I’ve heard when I was little, when I became a teenager and now when I am married and a mother of two lovely children.
-I pass on the same teaching and always remind my kids, what their nani has followed all her life and what has made her what she is today.
+“Never give up; god helps those who help themselves” is a statement I’ve heard when I was little when I became a teenager and now when I am married and a mother of two lovely children.
+I pass on the same teaching and always remind my kids, what their Nani has followed all her life and what has made her what she is today.
 For years I did not believe that Preeti Monga, my lovely mother was visually impaired.
-Many a times my brother and me would move our fingers quietly over her eyes to check if she really couldn’t see and there she was telling us maybe the 10th time if the day to stop it, and we would whisper to each other “she can see for sure”.
+Many times my brother and I would move our fingers quietly over her eyes to check if she really couldn’t see and there she was telling us maybe the 10th time if the day to stop it, and we would whisper to each other “she can see for sure”.
 There’s nothing that mom couldn’t do, she would cook, clean, wash utensils, feed us, get us ready for school, tie a saree perfectly and get herself to work.
 Who would say she couldn’t see??

-Life has surely been a struggle for her, many a which I would never feel or understand, but what I have seen of her, I know that god couldn’t have been kinder to give me a mother who has loved us unconditionally, done the impossible to raise us with her head held high.
+Life has surely been a struggle for her, many a which I would never feel or understand, but what I have seen of her, I know that God couldn’t have been kinder to give me a mother who has loved us unconditionally, done the impossible to raise us with her head held high.
 She never gave up even when there were days where she just didn’t know what the future holds, she held our hands tightly and moved ahead facing the storm never once thinking of turning around.
 If she had, I wouldn’t have got this chance today to write about her and tell the world that whatever I am and hope to be I owe to you dear ma.
 Thanks for being that fuel that enables me to do the impossible.